yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 The flow can be described as:
 - The request comes in to envoy AI gateway(Ext-Proc).
 - Ext Authorization filter is applied for checking if the user or account is authorized to access the model.
-- ExtProc looks up the model name claude-3.5-sonnet from the request and inject the request header `x-ai-gateway-llm-model-name`.
+- ExtProc calculates the routing destination by matching request headers such as model name and inject the routing header `x-ai-gateway-llm-model-name`.
-- ExtProc extracts the request header `x-ai-gateway-llm-backend` or calculate the rules to determine the backend.
 - ExtProc translates the user inference request (OpenAI) to the data schema according to the AI provider.
 - Rate limiting is applied for request based usage tracking.
 - Provider authentication policy is applied based on the AI provider
   - API key is injected to the request headers for the provider supporting API keys.
   - AWS requests are signed by ExtProc and credentials are injected for authenticating with AWS Bedrock service if the backend is targeted to AWS
 - Request is routed by the envoy proxy to the specified or calculated destination.
-- Upon receiving the response from AI provider, the token usage is reduced by extracting the usage fields.
+- Upon receiving the response from AI provider, the token usage limit is reduced by extracting the usage fields of chat completion response.
   - the rate limit is enforced on the subsequent request.

-## FAQ

-## Open Questions